Smooth Yamabe invariant and surgery: Introduction

 if $\si(M_1)\geq 0$ or $\si(M_2)\geq 0$, and otherwise

 Kobayashi's result then implies $\si(M_1\# M_2) \geq \si(M_1\amalg M_2)$, and thus yields a lower bound for $\si(M_1 \# M_2)$ in terms of $\si(M_1)$ and $\si(M_2)$.

-A similar monotonicity formula for the $\sigma$-invariant was proved by Petean and Yun in \cite{petean.yun:99}.
-They prove that $\si(N) \geq \min \{ \si(M), 0 \}$ if $N$ is obtained from $M$ by surgery of codimension at least $3$.
-See also \cite[Proposition 4.1]{lebrun:99b}, \cite{akutagawa.botvinnik:03} for other approaches to this result.
+A similar monotonicity formula for the \sidash{}invariant was proved by Petean and Yun in \cite{petean.yun:99}.
+They prove that $\si(N) \geq \min \{ \si(M), 0 \}$ if~$N$ is obtained from~$M$ by surgery of codimension at least $3$.
+See also \cite[Proposition 4.1]{lebrun:99b} and~\cite{akutagawa.botvinnik:03} for other approaches to this result.
 Clearly, this surgery result is particularly interesting in the case $\si(M) \leq 0$, and it has several fruitful applications.
-In particular, any simply connected compact manifold of dimension at least $5$ has $\si(M)\geq 0$, \cite{petean:03}.
+In particular, any simply connected compact manifold of dimension at least $5$ has $\si(M)\geq 0$; see \cite{petean:03}.
 This result has been generalized to manifolds with certain types of fundamental group in \cite{botvinnik.rosenberg:02}.
+Further results in the same spirit for $n=4$ can be found in \cite{sung:09}.